zcericola/HTML-CSS-Practice-Problems/README.md

 In this step, we will be adding a width, height and a margin property to make the rectangle container look like the `level-2-step-2.jpg` image.

   * Open `step-2.css`.
   * Now lets focus on the rectangle element with a class of `.full-width-item`.
 Let's give this element a width and height.
-Like this `width: 80%` and `height: 200px`.
   * Now the element is the right size but too close to the surrounding elements.
 Lets fix that by giving `.full-width-item` a css property of margin with the correct value.
 Like this `margin 0 auto 30px`.
-When you give an element a margin property with 3 values it takes the first value as the margin-top the two middle values as the left and right margins and the last value as the bottom-margin.
+When you give an element a margin property with 3 values it takes the first value as the margin-top the middle value as the left and right margins and the last value as the bottom-margin.
     * <details>

       <summary> <code>level-2/step-2/level-2-step-2.css</code> </summary>